-In addition to features that are commonly included with ERP systems “out of the box”, there are many add-ons or modules that can be implemented based on your business needs.
-Some vendors have shifted entirely to a modular system, meaning you never have to choose a solution with “core” capabilities you don’t need.
+In addition to features that are commonly included with an ERP system “out of the box”, there are many add-ons or modules that can be implemented based on your business needs.
+Otherwise, some vendors offer a modular system, meaning you never have to choose a solution with “core” capabilities you don’t need.
 The modularity of ERP software is a major trend in the ERP industry and allows users to configure solutions that assist in day-to-day operations for their specific business.
-Some commonly requested configurable modules include:

 A human resources module can help you keep track of candidate applications, employee PTO and bonus allocation among other tasks.
 A good example of how this tool would integrate with other modules is that you could automatically reimburse employees for extra PTO leftover at the end of the year by integrating this system with your accounting program.
 This function would work by automatically looking at leftover PTO days for employees across the company, calculating how much is owed and then using employee bank account information to submit payment.